Helmud Hontong

 Helmud Hontong (9 November 1962 – 9 June 2021) was an Indonesian politician and the vice-regent of the Sangihe Islands Regency from 2017 until his sudden death on 9 June 2021 during a flight from Denpasar to Makassar.
 He had previously served two terms as representative in the regency's parliament from 2009 to 2017.
-He opposed a plan to develop a gold mine in the regency and issued a formal letter to the Ministry of Energy and Mineral Resources to lift the license of the mining company on 21 April 2021.
+He opposed a plan by PT Tambang Mas Sangihe to develop a gold mine in the regency and issued a formal letter to the Ministry of Energy and Mineral Resources requesting to convert the mine concession with a Community Mine on 20 April 2021.

 Helmund travelled with his adjutant on a Lion Air transit flight between Denpasar to Makassar on his way to Manado.
 After taking off, he coughed and started bleeding from his mouth and nose.
 When the plane arrived in Makassar, he was declared dead by a medical team at the airport.

 Early life

 Helmud Hontong was born on the island of Mahengetang in the Sangihe Islands on 9 November 1962.
 He spent most of his childhood and education in Tahuna.
 He finished senior high school in 1982 and continued his education, earning a Bachelor of Economics in Manado in 2004.
 Helmud worked as a barber; he opened a small barbershop that he later expanded to become his primary business.